porsche-design-system/porsche-design-system/packages/storefront/src/pages/news/migration-guide.md

 ### Text Field Wrapper:

-- Prop `showCharacterCount` is deprecated.
+- Prop `showCharacterCount` is deprecated, use new prop `showCounter`.

 ```diff
 - <p-text-field-wrapper show-character-count="false">